Gustard joined Harlequins as Head of Rugby at the start of the 2018/19 season.

-A club legend and one of the best Premiership imports, Nick Evans joined the Harlequins coaching staff after retiring from playing in 2017; he is Skills and Off-the-ball Coach.
+A club legend and a Premiership Rugby Hall of Fame inductee, Nick Evans joined the Harlequins coaching staff after retiring from playing in 2017.
+He currently serves as Attack and Backs Coach.

 With more than 200 Harlequins appearances to his name, Evans is the Club's record points scorer with 2249 points in a Harlequins career spanning nine years.